Skip to main content

 Or you can easily speak to us using one of the options below between 9am to 5pm Monday to Friday, or send us an email and we’ll get back to you as soon as we can.

-• There are a few ways to get your blood tests done, you can choose what works best for you.
-Blood tests can either be done with your GP, at one of our partner clinics or at your home with the mobile phlebotomy service.
+• There are a few ways to get your blood tests done, so you can choose what works best for you.

 With your GP

-If you choose to go through your GP, we will always provide full details to you and your GP.
+If you go through your GP, we’ll provide all the details you and your GP need.

 At one of our partner clinics

-If you prefer to visit one of our partner clinics, we’ll make the referral and send you an email with instructions for booking your test.
-You’ll attend your appointment, and your results will be sent directly to us from the lab.
+If you’d like to visit a partner clinic, we’ll make the referral and email you simple instructions for booking your test.
+You’ll go to your appointment, and the lab will send your results directly to us.

 At home with a mobile blood test service

-Please note that if there’s a clinic near you offering appointments, choosing our mobile phlebotomy service instead may come with an additional charge.
+Please note that if there’s a clinic near you, choosing the at-home service instead may come with an extra cost.

-No matter which option you choose, we’ll guide you through it and make sure you have everything you need.
+Whichever option you choose, we’ll guide you through it and make sure everything is straightforward.

-• The cost to write your prescriptions is included in your membership.
-You’ll need to pay separately for the medication itself.
+• Writing your prescription is included in your membership.
+You’ll just need to pay for the medication itself.

-Prices vary based on what you’re prescribed, your dose, and where you get it filled.
+The cost of medication can vary depending on what you’re prescribed, your dose, and where you get it from.

-• Our care is based on informed consent, but there is still a process to follow.
+• Our care is based on informed consent, but there’s still a process to follow.

-All members go through our intake process, where we’ll work with you to make sure hormone therapy is the right next step and that you understand what it involves.
+All members go through an intake process.
+This helps us make sure hormone therapy is the right next step for you and that you understand what it involves.

 • If you’re prescribed hormone therapy, we’ll send you a digital prescription you can take to a local pharmacy.
 If you’re over 18, we can also connect you with a UK pharmacy that delivers to your home.